MS Pieter Corneliszoon Hooft: Official trial run to Wight

 On Friday 27 August 1926 the official trial run of P.C.
 Hooft could finally start.
 She had already been loaded with the cargo for the East Indies, when a very select company started to board: Prince Henry of the Netherlands was the most prominent guest, he was accompanied by the Colonial minister J.C.
 Koningsberger, the vice-president of the Council of State Wilhelmus Frederik van Leeuwen, Jhr. mr. dr. A. Röell governor of North-Holland, the mayor of Amsterdam W. de Vlugt and Mrs. de Vlugt-Flentrop, the executive board of the SMN, some members of the Supervisory board of the SMN, and many other prominent people from the finance and trade sector.
 At 6:30 pm the ship left the Java Kade.
 Whilst it sailed to IJmuiden the 300 guests went to dinner.
 The speech in the first class was made by S.P. van Eeghen of Van Eeghen & Co, in the second class it was made by C.J.K. van Aalst of the Netherlands Trading Society.
 At 10:00 pm P.C.
 Hooft was at the big (later middle) lock in IJmuiden, where customs made that passage took an hour.
 Meanwhile an orchestra played for the guests.
 The organization of the trial run had been planned extremely well.
 The guests lunched and dined alternately in the first and second class.
 The cabins had postal cards and well-illustrated booklets about the ship.

 At 11:30 on Friday night, the Wijsmuller tug Nestor arrived to pull the ship from the lock to open sea.
-At 10:00 am on the 28th Hooft passed Dover., with Folkestone and Cap Gris Nez in view.
+At 10:00 am on the 28th P.C.
+Hooft passed Dover., with Folkestone and Cap Gris Nez in view.
 The Hooft then passed Dungeness and steered for Beachy Head, and then Wight and Portsmouth.
 The Hooft rounded Wight counter-clockwise, and then made some maneuvers as a test.
 On Saturday evening there was another formal dinner that lasted till about two o'clock in the night.
 The Hooft arrived back in IJmuiden at 12 o'clock on Sunday the 29th.